 (iv) Administering a drug;

-(i) Order blood and urine tests and, in accordance with practice protocols that are part of the consult agreement, evaluate results related to the drug therapy being managed.
+(i) Order blood and urine tests and evaluate results related to the drug therapy being managed.

-(ii) A pharmacist's authority to evaluate blood and urine tests under division (B)(1)(b)(i) of this section does not authorize the pharmacist to make a diagnosis.
+(ii) A pharmacist's authority to evaluate blood and urine tests under division (B)(l)(b)(i) of this section does not authorize the pharmacist to make a diagnosis.

 (a) A consult agreement, or the portion of the agreement that applies to a particular patient, may be terminated by any of the following: